Al-Muhandis/ShellRemoteBot/README.md

 ## Script files (macros)
 You can specify predefined shell scripts.
 Create script file with extention `.script` in the same folder where INI file is located.
 Get the script menu by command `/scripts`.
 Click the selected script.

+## File manager
+You can call the file manager by `/dir` command then select directory inline button (select another folder) or file inline button (select the file to download).

+You can set the default value in the configuration file (`DefaultDir` in `[File]` section)

 ## Installation